andreav/gitlab-selfhosted/README.md

 - environment variable (optional): PROJ_ISSUE_REGEXP
   This regular expression allows the script to uniquely identify the issue that needs to be updated

-The container produced by this folder is hosted on docker hub here (TODO:)
+The container produced by this folder is hosted on docker hub [here](https://hub.docker.com/repository/docker/andreav/gitlab-issue-updater)

 ### test project folder